nop77svk/tdv-cli/README.md

 # Tibco Data Virtualization CLI Client

-A command-line interface client to Tibco Data Virtualization server since Tibco (says) does not have anything similar.
+A command-line interface client to Tibco Data Virtualization server since Tibco (says it) does not have anything similar.

 Run `tdvcli --help` to get the overview on available command line parameters.

+Project is frozen FTTB.
+If you need any further functionality, feel free to contact me or fork it and modify it for yourself.

 ## "Pierre's Tibco SQL" Script -- Server-side commands